 |AAA including A in Chemistry and A in another lab-based science.

-Graduates are required to obtain a 2:i in their degree and AAB at A-level including A in Chemistry and B in another lab-based science.
+Graduates are required to obtain a 2:1 in their degree plus ABB at A-level including an A in Chemistry and B in another lab-based science.

 What is a contextual offer?

 |AAC including A in Chemistry and A in another lab-based science.|